Anti-terrorism, Crime and Security Act 2001: Part 11 (Retention of communications data)

 This part creates wide powers for the Secretary of State to regulate telephone companies and internet providers to retain data for the purpose of national security.

 Part 12 (Bribery and corruption)

 This part extends the laws against bribery to cases where "functions of the person who receives or is offered a reward have no connection with the United Kingdom and are carried out in a country or territory outside the United Kingdom".
 It extends the laws against corruption so as to make prosecutions possible for "act[s that] would, if done in the United Kingdom, constitute a corruption offence".
 The definitions of corruption offences are in Public Bodies Corrupt Practices Act 1889 and Prevention of Corruption Act 1906.

-The Serious Fraud Office conducted an investigation into the Al Yamamah contract on the back of this strengthened legislation from late 2003 until 14 December 2006 when it was suddenly discontinued.
+The Serious Fraud Office conducted an investigation into the Al-Yamama contract on the back of this strengthened legislation from late 2003 until 14 December 2006 when it was suddenly discontinued.